 Now that we’ve gotten that out of the way, the purpose of this post isn’t to gab about my addiction or recovery from drugs.
 I’d like to shed some light on something I’ve been working through after a recent personal heart-wrenching experience I really brought on myself.
 Again.
 Familiar heartache induced by my own denial that somehow, if I were enough – my prince charming would change.

 As I alluded to in yesterday’s post, thoughts of: I’m old enough to know better! creep in whenever I trip myself up, having not learned the valuable lessons the universe keeps trying to teach me.
 I can’t seem to get a clue.
-Or worse, I know exactly what I’m getting into (when I relapse, date the wrong man…), but my “fuck it” switch is on – and I don’t care how much pain I’m serving myself on the back end.
+Or worse, I know exactly what I’m getting into (when I relapse, date an emotionally unavailable man…), but my “fuck it” switch is on – and I don’t care how much pain I’m serving myself on the back end.

 You don’t need to be an addict to date the wrong person.
+And by wrong – I mean to say – a person who is not in a place to open their hearts to you because they have work to do on themselves.
 We’ve all been there.
 Maybe the chemistry is too strong, they’re so much fun, or they live right up the street and it’s too convenient NOT to date them.
 Whatever the reason, we dive head first.